augustineLinton/KindleForge/README.md

 Yes, although expect styling, scaling, or UI issues.
 The functionality of the app should be complete; only registry entries may be missing.

 1. Ensure you are on the latest Universal Hotfix (scriptlets).
-Jailbreak support out of winter break for Illusion is not guaranteed.
+Jailbreak support out of WinterBreak for Illusion is not guaranteed.
 2. Get the `KindleForge/` folder and the `KindleForge.sh` script.
 3. Put them into your `documents/` folder.
 4. Run the scriptlet!
 (You may have to tap or double-tap.)